foncteur/foncteur.github.io/_posts/2020-11-15-introduction-to-lisp.markdown

 1
 ```

-The primitive `if`{.scheme} takes, as you can see, three arguments.
+The primitive `if` takes, as you can see, three arguments.
 The first one will be evaluated to a boolean.
 If it is true, then the result of the whole expression will be the evaluation of the second argument.
 If not, then the third argument will be evaluated and returned.

 Here we are, we have a basic description of this minimalistic language.
 As it is compatible with [guile](https://www.gnu.org/software/guile/), we will use this interpreter for now.
 This will allow us to learn how to use our Lisp.
 Then, I will show you how I wrote my own interpreter for this language.